paul-hammant/tbd/content/monorepos/index.md

 To facilitate Monorepos, it is important to have a build system that can omit otherwise buildable things/steps that are not required for the individual developers **current** build intention.

-The general directory structure for recursive build systems is like so:
+The general directory structure for directed graph build systems is like so:

 ```
 root/